contactless-healthcare/Scene-Adaption-for-Infant-Cry-Detection/README.md

     @inproceedings{
-        title=A Scene Adaption Framework for Infant Cry Detection in Obstetrics}, author={Huang, Dongmin and Huang, Lirong and Lu, Hongzhou and Wang, Wenjin}, booktitle={2023 45th Annual International Conference of the IEEE Engineering in Medicine and Biology Society}, year={2023}
+        title=A Scene Adaption Framework for Infant Cry Detection in Obstetrics}, author={Huang, Dongmin and Ren, Lirong and Lu, Hongzhou and Wang, Wenjin}, booktitle={2023 45th Annual International Conference of the IEEE Engineering in Medicine and Biology Society}, year={2023}
     }